StarGazingHomies/In-Finite-Craft/Readme.md

 Why would you ever craft something if it isn't used?
 Maybe it will be used later down the line, but we would never do such a thing in an optimal recipe.
-If `g` is the optimal route for `B`, but element `A` is unused, then removing `A` would result in a lower depth and valid route for `B`.
+If `g` is the optimal route for `B`, but element `A` is unused, then removing `A` would result in a lower depth and valid route for `B`, which contradicts the optimality of `g`.

 This means that we can keep track of which elements are unused during the crafting process, and once there are simply too many to use within the